Ayutthaya Entry Requirements

 Prohibited Items

-- Narcotics and illegal drugs - Thailand enforces strict drug laws with severe penalties including death penalty for trafficking
+- Illegal drugs - severe penalties including death penalty for trafficking

 Restricted Items